 There are a variety of pain scales based on subjective experience.
 One originated at Montreal’s McGill University, where I spent a fondly-remembered summer session forty-seven years ago, just around the time this scale was devised.
 Initially, I was sorry to learn that McGill had inflicted it on the medical world, but it turns out their system was more coherent than the stripped-down question put to me during my hospital stay.
 For one thing, its questions focus on context.
 Critics who have since pointed to its flaws reinforce my conviction that context matters.

 When numbers work to improve effectiveness and efficiency, great.
-When they don’t, stop pretending because a scale that pretends to quantify something but actually measures nothing leaves a patient feeling like an empty statistic.
+When they don’t, abandon them because a scale that pretends to quantify something but actually measures nothing leaves a patient feeling like an empty statistic.
 Reason enough for the “one-to-ten” question to annoy me.
 But there’s more.

 A subjective pain scale negates our capacity for empathy.
 If all you think about is yourself, a scale of one-to-ten might make sense.
 You summon to mind the worst pain you ever endured and assign it “ten.”
 As for “one,” you might think of the time you removed a Band-Aid from a hairy forearm.
 But for anyone with an ounce of awareness that we aren’t alone on this earth, such pain is insignificant, gone in minutes with no lasting trauma.
 Real pain is so overwhelming that in giving tolerable pain a number, I feel I dishonor people braver than I.